• Skip to primary navigation

 5. Build confidence with level-appropriate tasks.

 For the students’ first two years of study, they should be expected to respond to direct questions.
-They probably will rely a lot on those common phrases you put up in your room, and that is okay.
+They probably will rely a lot on those common phrases you put up in your room as they speak French, and that is okay.
 This helps them memorize structures without the need to understand the grammar behind it.
 This is one reason why I teach students “Je suis allé” even before the avoir passé composé verbs.
 Better to teach a super-common exception before they begin to practice it incorrectly, right?

 For more information on proficiency levels, you can check out these tables for the CEFR levels (Common European Framework of Reference for Languages) or the ACTFL Performance Descriptors for Language Learners.

-As teachers, we can do a lot of little things to improve our students’ oral communication in French.
+As teachers, we can do a lot of little things to help our students speak French with confidence.
 We don’t have to completely change everything, but implementing a few of the changes above can help our students get more comfortable with everyday conversation and become better French speakers.

-Filed Under: Speaking and cooperative learning, Teaching tips Ashley Leave a Comment
+Filed Under: Teaching tips, Speaking and cooperative learning Ashley Leave a Comment

 Reader Interactions